Amber Portwood Is Reportedly Sharing Hidden Messages To Andrew Glennon On Instagram

 Amber Portwood is reportedly sharing hidden messages to boyfriend Andrew Glennon on Instagram, with eagle-eyed fans watching the Teen Mom star’s drama unfold on social media.
 Portwood and Glennon share a 13-month-old son James.
-Amber is also the mother of daughter Leah, 10, with ex-fiance Gary Shirley.
+Amber is also the mother of daughter Leah, 10, with ex-fiancé, Gary Shirley.

 According to People Magazine, Amber posted a photo on Instagram about cheating, leading many of her followers to believe that the reality star’s arrest for domestic violence stemmed from her anger at Andrew’s reported flirtation with another woman.
-The Teen Mom star was arrested for domestic violence towards Glennon while he was holding their son James in his arms in early July.
-At the time she posted “cheating is a choice, not a mistake” to social media, which she then deleted.
+The Teen Mom star was arrested for domestic violence towards Glennon while he was holding their son, James, in his arms in early July.
+At the time, she posted, “cheating is a choice, not a mistake” to social media, which she later deleted.

 Amber has also disabled all comments to her current social media posts.

-On July 9, Glennon reportedly filed for sole custody of their son reported Page Six.
-Portwood was charged with domestic battery, criminal recklessness committed with a deadly weapon and domestic battery committed in the presence of a child less than 16-years-old cited the entertainment gossip page.
+On July 9, Glennon reportedly filed for sole custody of their son, reported Page Six.
+Portwood was charged with domestic battery, criminal recklessness committed with a deadly weapon and domestic battery committed in the presence of a child less than 16-years-old, cited the entertainment gossip page.

+Amber also posted a quote from actor Keanu Reeves to Instagram on August 4, which spoke about the simple act of paying attention, appearing to direct it toward Glennon.
+In the photo’s caption, she noted “Remember who I am not what you hear.
+Your negativity can’t phase [sic] me anymore.
+I’ve learned this last month how ignorant people can really be.
+I’m going to be just fine in any aspect of my life!”

 View this post on Instagram